For general inquiries, call (978) 486-9524 (press 0) or contact us.

 (978) 486-9524 x127

-Catherine joined Indian Hill in 2012 and is responsible for developing and implementing all fund-raising activity for the organization.
-A long-time development professional and non-profit consultant, she brings expertise in strategic planning, grant-writing, board development, major gifts, corporate giving, and outcomes measurement.
-Catherine has worked with a variety of non-profits, including The Wang Center (now Citi Performing Arts Center), YWCA Boston, Hebron Academy, and Big Brothers Big Sisters of Massachusetts Bay.
+Catherine joined Indian Hill Music in 2012 and is responsible for developing and implementing all fund-raising activity for the organization.
+A long-time development professional and non-profit consultant, she has expertise in strategic planning, board development, major gifts, grant-writing, corporate sponsorship, program development, and outcomes measurement.
+Prior to Indian Hill, Catherine worked with a variety of non-profits, including The Wang Center (now Citi Performing Arts Center), YWCA Boston, Lena Park Community Development Corporation, Hebron Academy, and Big Brothers Big Sisters of Massachusetts Bay.
 Catherine is a founder of, and advisor to, the Youth in Philanthropy program at Acton-Boxborough Regional High School.
 She is a graduate of Colby College.

 (978) 486-9524 x106